jo/minip/README.md

 # Mini P
-Mini P (german abbr for Mini Pizza) is a very basics you needed to replicate with a CouchDB.
+Mini P (german abbr for Mini Pizza) is the very basics you needed to replicate with a CouchDB.
 Its not something you would consider using in production in any way.
-Mini P is a playground, a learning project created mostly for myself.
+Mini P is a playground, a learning project.

 Mini P provides two adapters by now: